Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Introduction

-The function $W^{\textrm{LF}}$ is a generating function of open Gromov-Witten invariants $n_\beta$ (and thus can be regarded as an object in the `A-side'), whereas $W^{\textrm{PF}}$ arises from solving Picard-Fuchs equations (and so is an object in the `B-side').
-Using this equality, the task of computing the open Gromov-Witten invariants is transformed to solving Picard-Fuchs equations which has been known to experts.
-Thus our work gives a mirror symmetry method to compute open Gromov-Witten invariants.
-More precisely, we derive from Theorem \ref{main_thm} an explicit formula for the generating functions of open Gromov-Witten invariants $n_\beta$, see equation (\ref{opGW=g_0}).
-Our formula involves explicit hypergeometric series and mirror maps, and open Gromov-Witten invariants $n_\beta$ can be effectively evaluated term-by-term from (\ref{opGW=g_0}).
-A somewhat non-trivial example is presented in Section \ref{sec:further_example}.
+The function $W^{\text{LF}}$ is a generating function of open GW invariants $n_\beta$ (and thus can be regarded as an object in the `A-side'), whereas $W^{\text{PF}}$ arises from solving Picard-Fuchs equations (and so is an object in the `B-side').
+Using this equality, the task of computing the open GW invariants is transformed to solving Picard-Fuchs equations which has been known to experts.
+Thus our work gives a mirror symmetry method to compute open GW invariants.

+More precisely, in Section \ref{sec:computing_openGW} we derive from Theorem \ref{main_thm} an explicit formula for the generating functions of open GW invariants $n_\beta$.
+Our formula involves explicit hypergeometric series and mirror maps, and can be used to effectively evaluated open GW invariants $n_\beta$ term-by-term.
+As an application of our formula, we calculate some open GW invariants in a non-trivial example in Section \ref{sec:further_example}.

+Our formula for open GW invariants are made even more explicit using a relationship with Seidel representations.
+In Section \ref{Seidel_rep}, we derive from \eqref{PF=LF} the following formula for the generating function $\delta_i(q)$ of open GW invariants: under the toric mirror map $\check{q}=\check{q}(q)$, we have

+Here $g_0^{(i)}(\check{q})$ is the following power series\footnote{It is easy to see that this power series is convergent.}

+Our formula \eqref{opGW=g_0:intro} completely and effectively calculates open GW invariants of {\em all} semi-Fano torc manifolds.
+This is a significant advance, since prior to our work open GW invariants of toric manifolds are only calculated in a few examples.

-Our main results can also be understood as providing a geometric interpretation of the toric mirror maps $\check{q} (q)$, whose definition is combinatorial in nature.
+Our main results can also be understood as providing a geometric interpretation of the toric mirror maps $\check{q} (q)$, whose definition is combinatorial in nature and somewhat mysterious.